- SCU Home Page

 If you respond with the information, then your computer or accounts can be compromised and used to do harmful things to you or other people.

-Faculty or Staff: call Field Support x5700 (408-554-5700) or visit the Faculty/Staff IT Services Center on the third floor of the Learning Commons.
+Faculty or Staff: call the IT Service Center x5700 (408-554-5700) or visit the Faculty/Staff IT Service Center on the third floor of the Learning Commons.

 More information is available at

 Santa Clara University Information Services will never ask for your ID or Password in an anonymous email.